hashicorp/terraform-provider-vault/website/docs/index.html.markdown

 * `value` - (Required) The value of the header.

-The `client_auth` configuration block accepts the following arguments:

-* `cert_file` - (Required) Path to a file on local disk that contains the PEM-encoded certificate to present to the server.

-* `key_file` - (Required) Path to a file on local disk that contains the PEM-encoded private key for which the authentication certificate was issued.

-The `headers` configuration block accepts the following arguments:

-* `name` - (Required) The name of the header.

-* `value` - (Required) The value of the header.

 ## Vault Authentication Configuration Options

-Vault supports multiple authentication engines.
-The provider supports the following authentication engines.
+The Vault provider supports the following Vault authentication engines.

 ### Userpass

 Provides support for authenticating to Vault using the Username & Password authentication engine *For more details see: [Userpass Auth Method (HTTP API)](https://www.vaultproject.io/api-docs/auth/userpass#userpass-auth-method-http-api)*